About This Blog

 I found this picture on 123RF.com when I was looking for a header image for an article.
 It just clicked with me so I started using it as my avatar image.
 Strangely enough, since I found it I've started growing a beard.
 Life imitating art, perhaps? :-D

-I'm 50 something, live in the UK countryside with my better half, two dogs and two horses.
+I'm 50 something, live in the UK countryside with my better half and two dogs.
 It makes for a full and interesting life.
 I might have beard :-D

 My day job